Merchifies.com

 Taking your own images opens up a wide range of creative possibilities, but it also has its drawbacks.
 If you want to make photocopies of your family, these are ideal.
 You can also use pictures from a recent vacation.
 Don't forget to tweak things like colors and cut out the unwanted parts.

 To get the most out of your canvas prints, only use high-resolution photographs.
 Use a high-quality camera if you want to take pictures.
-If you want to print photos on canvas, consider these suggestions.
+If you want to Print On Canvas, consider these suggestions.

 Determine the Appropriate Canvas Size